The Myth Of Dollar Cost Averaging

 Citations: I avoided incorporating lots of references in the article for a specific reason.
 I wanted to illustrate that one doesn't need high math skills or research capabilities.
 Much of what one needs to know about the stock market can be found by just thinking about it.

-That said, here's links to some of the studies: Here here here here and here.
+That said, here's links to some of the studies: Here, here, here, here, and here.
 One can easily follow these citations for even more studies.

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.